Inventory Batch API

 Overview

-The Inventory Batch is designed to send large volumes of inventory data, primarily to update the Last On Hand inventory quantities for inventory positions.
-While its primary purpose is to handle large-scale inventory updates and ensure the OMS reflects the latest inventory levels after a few days of operations, it is flexible enough to support other inventory types as needed, providing adaptability for diverse inventory management scenarios.
+The Batch is designed to send large volumes of data, primarily to update the quantities for positions.
+While its primary purpose is to handle large-scale updates and ensure the OMS reflects the latest levels after a few days of operations, it is flexible enough to support other types as needed, providing adaptability for diverse management scenarios.

 Key points